Burger King breakfast sandwiches: BK Breakfast Muffin

 Sandwich features savory sausage, egg and melted American cheese on a baked English muffin.

 Burgers for Breakfast

 Lunch items such as hamburgers and fries were not traditionally served during breakfast time, however, some BK stores began selling food under their "Burgers for Breakfast" program which began in 2000.

 BK Breakfast Shots

+Introduced in 2008, BK Breakfast Shots are mini sandwiches served during breakfast hours at Burger King.
+They are made with eggs, melted cheese, and a choice of sausage or bacon, served in small buns.
+Each serving typically contains around 300-400 calories, depending on the choice of meat.

+Breakfast Grill'wich

+On November 16th, 2023 Burger King started testing the new Breakfast Grill’wich Sandwich — which features a flame-grilled flatbread filled with eggs, American Cheese and a choice of meat (bacon, sausage or Black Forest ham) — at participating restaurants for a limited time, while supplies last.

+Breakfast Croissan'wich

+Burger King's Croissan'wich is a croissant sandwich filled with sausage (or ham), egg and cheese.

 Advertising

 When the Croissan'wich was first introduced, television advertisements used a young woman in a BK uniform announcing the new product and having consumers on the street compare it to McDonald's Egg McMuffin much like the Pepsi Challenge.
 Later advertisements followed up on this by incorporating the slogan "Croissan'wich beat the stuffin' out of Egg McMuffin".

 Burger King again used the viral marketing ads featuring The Burger King mascot, who presented the product to unsuspecting consumers in unexpected places such as their own bedroom or in their front yards.
 It was promoted with the slogan "Wake up to a mouthful of breakfast with the Enormous Omelet Sandwich".